Introduction False rape accusations in New York are not just legal battles---they are wars for your reputation,...

 Spousal privilege in criminal cases can be broken by either the witness spouse or by any spouse or third party seeking to break the spousal privilege.
 Witness spouse can break testimonial spousal privilege.
 A spouse or a third party can break spousal communications privilege by establishing that the communications between spouses were not meant to be confidential or that there is an exception to spousal privilege.

-In order to break the communications privilege between spouses, the burden is on the party opposing communications privilege to establish that the communications between parties were not meant to be confidential.
+In order to break the communications privilege between spouses, the burden is on the party opposing communications privilege to establish that the communications between the parties were not meant to be confidential.

 Can a Spouse Be Compelled to Testify Against Another Spouse?

-Yes, a spouse can be compelled to testify against another spouse if an exception to testimonial spousal privilege in criminal case applies.
+Yes, a spouse can be compelled to testify against another spouse if an exception to testimonial spousal privilege in a criminal case applies.
 Similarly, a witness spouse can choose to testify against the defendant spouse, as the witness spouse is able to break testimonial spousal privilege.

 What Are the Exceptions to Spousal Privilege?